EinarGaustad/OOPwithJava/e2011/README.md

 > Runtime exceptions are not subject to the Catch or Specify Requirement.
 > Runtime exceptions are those indicated by RuntimeException and its subclasses.

-> Errors and runtime exceptions are collectively known as unchecked exceptions.

 > Checked exceptions must be explicitly caught or propagated as described in Basic try-catch-finally Exception Handling.
 Unchecked exceptions do not have this requirement.
 They don't have to be caught or declared thrown.